January 27, 2005

 The name of this site is explained here.

-My name is Jon Schwarz; I'm a writer and have contributed (often with Michael Gerber, author of the bestselling Barry Trotter parodies) to many publications, including the New Yorker, New York Times, Atlantic, Wall Street Journal, Slate, Mother Jones, Esquire, Village Voice and McSweeney's.
+My name is Jon Schwarz; I'm a writer and editor at First Look Media.
+Before that I was a longtime producer for Michael Moore's Dog Eat Dog Films, and Research Producer for his movie Capitalism: A Love Story.
+I've contributed (often with Michael Gerber, author of the bestselling Barry Trotter parodies) to many publications, including the New Yorker, New York Times, Atlantic, Wall Street Journal, Slate, Mother Jones, Esquire, Village Voice and McSweeney's.
 Mike and I have also written material for Saturday Night Live and National Public Radio.
 Our pieces have appeared in numerous anthologies, including Fierce Pajamas, a collection of the best humor from the first 75 years of the New Yorker.
-When I get around to it, I'll put up links to pieces of ours/mine that are online.

 Despite my fear and hatred of politics, I've worked for a few political organizations, such as the 2004 Kucinich presidential campaign and After Downing Street.